neo64yt/hello-collection/README.md

 ## Output of the program
 It is expected each of them prints out "Hello, world!" (or something else), despite being different programming languages.

+## How to use them?
+Each source code/script file has its own quick guide

 ## Contributions
 Any contributions to improve this project will be welcomed.